nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="concept-associations"></a> Concept associations

 A concept, with optional revision id, can be associated to one or more other concepts, with optional revision ids and data payloads.
+When the revision id is not present, the latest revision is assumed.
+In the following example, "3" is optional for SE1200000006-PROV1 and "revision_id" is optional for V1200000008-PROV1.

  Example